-- Human and physical features
+- Human and Physical Geography

 By connecting our British Values through the teaching of Geography, we explore issues that affect us all in our lives and this helps inform decisions that will shape our future e.g plastic waste.

-We begin each year with geography because it is something familiar to the pupils, especially for the Year 1 children.
+We begin each year with Geography because it is something familiar to the pupils, especially for the Year 1 children.
 We want them to accurately articulate their thoughts and opinions through the proactive acquisition of technical and none technical vocabulary.